 Ramp Up Correctly

-You should train up to a ride of 2/3 to 3/4 the duration of the planned event.
+You should train up to a ride of two-thirds to three-fourths the duration of the planned event.
 Your speed for a double century will be slower than for 100 miles because of the cumulative fatigue.
 If you can ride a comparably hilly century in seven hours, then your first double century will probably take 16 hours or more.
-So you should build up to a peak training ride of 11 to 12 hours.
+You should build up to a peak training ride of 11 to 12 hours.

 Ride the longer weekend rides (7:00, 8:00, etc.) at the pace at which you expect to ride the second half of your double century.
 This will help you dial in your pacing.